pypa/packaging.python.org/source/specifications/core-metadata.rst

 ``Dynamic`` in the sdist, then there is no constraint on what value that field may have in wheels built from the sdist.

+If the sdist metadata version is older than version 2.2, then there are no constraints on the metadata of wheels built from that sdist.

 Platform (multiple use)
 =======================